havk64/ADTsys-ansible-deploy/README.md

         $ vagrant up

 > *(It will take sometime to download and install all components for the first time.
 Grab a cup of coffee ;-) )*

 Once the installation is finished, open your browser and point it to [**localhost:5000/**](localhost:5000/) to see the app running.
 You can always run `vagrant ssh` in order to login to the vagrant machine.
-The ansible tasks were built to be **idempotent**, that is, you can provision the virtual machine with related ansible tasks how many times you want without compromising the system or have duplicated files or configuration, following practices for CI/CD(Continuous Integration, Continuous Delivery).
+The ansible tasks were built to be **idempotent**, that is, you can provision the virtual machine with related ansible tasks how many times you want without compromising the system by having duplicated files or configuration, following best DevOps practices.
-If for some reason the installation process stops just run again `vagrant up`(to initialize the machine) or `vagrant provision`(if the machine is already up and running) to re-run all tasks again.
+If for some reason the installation process stops just run again `vagrant up` (to initialize the machine) or `vagrant provision`(if the machine is already up and running) to re-run all tasks again.
 At the end you can run `vagrant destroy` to delete the virtual machine and its components.

 ---------------